vidbina/landing-page-templates/joinsupport/README.md

 # Joinsupport

-This landing page has been stripped off from [Assist](http://joinassist.com) which was selected because it just looks pretty (personal opinion so ignore that bit).
+This template has been based on [Assist](http://joinassist.com) which was selected because it just looks pretty (personal opinion so ignore that bit).
 Anyways, I needed to setup a landing page that looked somewhat like that and I'm not redoing that work again when I need something similar in the future.

 ## Preview